IT Band Syndrome.

 Ideally, place one calf on the roller and the other on top of it for additional pressure.
 You may need to work up to this, but it’s very helpful to get a little deeper.
 The calf needs to be rolled in 3 directions, down the middle, to the outside and to the inside to ensure you hit all the muscles.
 A tight calf pulls on the knee and is another common cause of knee pain.

 Back on your stomach you’ll have the roller out a bit to one side and place your inner thigh on it just above the knee.
 This area is one of my most sensitive and a great way to tell that I need to allow these muscles to release so they aren’t pulling my knee inward while I run.

 Often times we need to stop rolling the leg of the IT Band pain entirely and focus on the opposite side.
 For example, when my left IT Band begins to act up it’s often a quick sign for me of hip misalignment and tightness coming from the right side.
 If I focus on only rolling the right side, releasing that tension and allowing my body to move back in to natural alignment it resolves the ITB issues without further inflamming it through rolling.

 Need more help resolving your IT Band issues?

-Checkout my ebook which contains everything I’ve done for over 12 years to keep mine happy, to help the runners I coach and hundreds of others who have downloaded and started following the tips.
+Checkout my 80 page ebook which contains everything I’ve done for over 12 years to keep mine happy, to help the runners I coach and hundreds of others who have downloaded and started following the tips.

 How often do you foam roll?